 Merge Task receives all the Reduce outputs and the broadcast data for the current iteration as the inputs.
 With merge, the overall flow of the iterative MapReduce computation and data flow would appear as follows:

-Map →Combine →Shuffle →Sort →Reduce →Merge →Broadcast Following is the programming API of the Merge task.
+Map →Combine →Shuffle →Sort →Reduce →Merge →Broadcast Following are the programming APIs of the Merge task.
+Merge(list_of <key,list_of<value>> reduceOutputs, list_of <key,value> dynamicData)

-Merge(list_of < key, list_of < value >> reduceOutputs,

-list of < key, value > dynamicData)

 C. Broadcast